George MalcolmEnglish harpsichordist, conductor. Born 28 February 1917. Died 10 October 1997

 Malcolm's first instrument was the piano, and his first teacher was a nun who recognised his talent and recommended him to the Royal College of Music at the age of seven, where he studied under Kathleen McQuitty FRCM until he was 19.
-On his return from the RAF after the War he studied with Herbert Fryer.
-He attended Wimbledon College, and went on to study at Balliol College, Oxford.
+He attended Wimbledon College, and went on to study at Balliol College, Oxford in the 1930s.

-During the Second World War he was a bandleader.
-After the war, he developed a career as a harpsichordist, although he continued to make occasional appearances as a pianist in chamber music, notably with the Dennis Brain Wind Ensemble.
+During the Second World War he had a musical role with the RAF becoming a bandleader.
+After the War he completed his musical studies with Herbert Fryer.
+He bought a harpsichord at auction and went on to develop a career as a harpsichordist.
+He continued to make occasional appearances as a pianist in chamber music, notably with the Dennis Brain Wind Ensemble.
 He left few recordings of his piano playing (one interesting example is the first performance of the Gordon Jacob Sextet, written for the group).

 George Malcolm Tracks